qodudrud/stochastic-resetting/README.md

-# Stochastic Restarting to Overcome Overfitting in Neural Networks with Noisy Labels
+# Stochastic Resetting Mitigates Latent Gradient Bias of SGD from Label Noise

 arXiv:

-This repository is the official implementation of Stochastic Restarting to Overcome Overfitting in Neural Networks with Noisy Labels.
+This repository is the official implementation of ``Stochastic Resetting Mitigates Latent Gradient Bias of SGD from Label Noise''.

 The code will be released as soon as possible.